Obsidian-TTRPG-Community/ObsidianTTRPGShare/Pathfinder/Second_Edition/TTRPG_Statblocks/Bestiary_Layouts/Readme-PF2E-TTRPG-Layout.md

 ### A Special Thanks

 > The Developers who took on this task are Sigrunixia/LittleMaelstrom, and Fate.
 The repository will be its maintainers but Sigrunixia and Fate will continue to take a lead role in updates as they work to transition to making this statblock layout into an official layout included within TTRPG Statblocks.
+> Additionally, thanks goes to [Moritz Jung](https://github.com/mProjectsCode) who created the Pathfinder 2E Kingmaker layouts, and who gave me quite a fun challenge in merging the css files together. :) \- Sigrunixia

 ## What You Need to Make This Statblock Shine

 1. [Path2eBlock.json](_attachments/Path2eBlock.json), to install into TTRPG Statblocks
-2. [Pathfinder2E-TTRPG-Bestiary-Only.css](../CSS-Snippets/Pathfinder2E-TTRPG-Bestiary-Only.css) into your `.obsidian/snippets` folder.
+2. [Pathfinder2E-TTRPG-Statblock](_attachments/Pathfinder2E-TTRPG-Statblock.css) into your `.obsidian/snippets` folder.

-**Note**: In The `CSS-Snippets` folder there is a [Pathfinder2E-TTRPG-Statblock-Kingmaker-and-Green-Bestiary.css](../CSS-Snippets/Pathfinder2E-TTRPG-Statblock-Kingmaker-and-Green-Bestiary.css) available for other statblocks.
-Currently, that .css is not compatible with this one in that it will turn all the red traits green.
-A patch will be released by 2023-02-03 and both files will be combined into one.

-If you want the extra Kingmaker layouts, use the `Kingmaker and Green Bestiary`.
-If you want Bestiary only, use `Bestiary Only`.
+If you want the extra Kingmaker layouts, check out the [Pathfinder2e-Kingmaker2e-Readme](../Kingmaker_Layouts/Pathfinder2e-Kingmaker2e-Readme.md).
+They can be used alongside the bestiary layouts.

 ### Optional